IBM/aspera-cli/README.erb.md

 * @zlib: uncompress data
 * @ruby: execute ruby code
 * @csvt: decode a titled CSV value
+* @lines: split a string in multiple lines and return an array

 To display the result of an extended value, use the `config echo` command.